Postpartum Exercise: Anybody Want to Go Walking?

 Another key point Dr. Laura Riley wants you to remember about postpartum recovery is to drink plenty of water and get your rest.
 You’ll need it to ensure your safe “return to your pre-baby exercise habits.”

-So, now you have learned walking regularly will have a great impact on your whole body health and postpartum recovery than any other form of activity.
+Both will have a great impact on your whole body and postpartum recovery than any other form of activity.
 You will benefit greatly by making walking a priority for a daily postpartum exercise plan.